The curtains were the safety.

 Yes.
 I loved it.

-DazedPuckBunny almost 11 years ago
+DazedPuckBunny about 11 years ago

 Thank you so much Remi!
 Your kind words mean so much to me, and I am honored that my wee story brought such a strong emotion in you :)

-DazedPuckBunny (joined about 14 years ago)
+DazedPuckBunny (joined over 14 years ago)

 Visit Website